I hope you’ll never join the dead ex-boyfriend club

 Nothing he wore to work felt right.
 He hated his skin.
 His face.
 His job.
 His entire existence.

 Jax belonged to the first group.
 And what they didn’t tell you on the package cover is what it really meant.
-Punks don’t survive well in society.
+Punks don’t do well in society.
 People don’t like the truly weird ones.
-You’re allowed to dress punk.
-There’s an acceptable way to enjoy the aesthetic.
+You’re allowed to dress punk, which is an acceptable way to enjoy the aesthetic.
 But when you’re the real thing, and your brain is wired to do and say stuff that is different from what others do or say, they are horrified.
 They find every single way possible to stuff you back into the box.

 You’re crucified.
 All the time.

 Life had a funny way of foreshadowing things because before all those losses, Jax dedicated two years of his life volunteering at a suicide prevention hotline to pull lost souls from the edge.
 Then life got away.
 He stopped doing that for a while.
-Somewhere during that time, while he was trying hard to run away from himself, he lost one of his best friends.
+Somewhere during the time he was trying hard to run away from himself, he lost track of one of his best friends.

 Jensen died suddenly when he was only 29.

-Jensen was a musician.
-An artist with a promising future and a dream to start his own production company.
+Jensen was a musician with a promising future and a dream to start his own production company.
 He was raised a Christian, the kind who’d save himself for marriage.
-His parents invested a lot in his education.
-He was supposed to be this successful musician, marry an amazing woman, and walk the road the last two generations of his family had paved for him.
+His parents invested a lot in his education, and he was supposed to become a successful music producer, marry an amazing woman, and walk the road the last two generations of his family had paved for him.

 “He really believed he was supposed to be like that, and when things didn’t turn out that way, he had a hard time.
 He didn’t want to be anyone’s puppet.
 To be honest, for a long time, I thought he hated music too.
 He was trying so hard to force himself to do it.
-To be the professional composer everyone wanted him to be.
+To be someone everyone else wanted him to be.
 To not be a disappointment.
-So he kept increasing the doses, just to make the art everyone wanted to see from him.”
+But inside him, that part of him that’s real was disappearing.
+When you’re an artist, you can’t create if you can’t connect with yourself.
+So he kept increasing the doses, just to make the art everyone wanted to see.”

 “It wasn’t until I found an old SoundCloud track he uploaded when he was 12 that I realized how much music meant to him.
 He wrote, ‘Before I found music, I always felt I was broken.
 I was different.
 My mind didn’t work like others.
 I was failing at school, and everyone thought there was something wrong with me.
 And then, I found music, and it all clicked.’”